peerfekt/fillpdf/README.md

 # FillPDF

 FillPDF is a golang library to easily fill PDF forms.
 This library uses the pdftk utility to fill the PDF forms with fdf data.
-Currently this library only supports PDF text field values.
-Feel free to add support to more form types.
+Currently this library only supports PDF text and checkbox field values.
+Feel free to add support to more form types (Send pull request to original developer)
+This fork extends with some more pdftk commands - only for the needs I have.

 ## Documentation